 - Monitor a new virtual domain.
 Depending on the virtual technology that you want to monitor, select one of the following options: - Connect to a VMware Virtual Center.
 Launches a wizard to start the creation and configuration of a VMware Performance agent. - Connect to Hyper-V servers.
-Launches a wizard to start the creation and configuration of one Hyper-V agent or more Hyper-V agents of all servers (for target environment by batch). - Connect to an OpenStack server.
-Launches a wizard to start the creation and configuration of an OpenStack agent.
+Launches a wizard to start the creation and configuration of one Hyper-V agent or more Hyper-V agents of all servers (for target environment by batch). - Monitor SAN Storage.
+Allows you to monitor the SAN Storage, provided that the Storage Management license trial has been activated. - Start monitoring storage devices.
+Launches a wizard to start creating Storage Management agents.
+For more information, see the Foglight for Storage Management User and Reference Guide - License Management.
+Allows you to manage the licenses for components installed with Foglight or Foglight Evolve, but not enabled.